Live Cattle Prices Explained

 Why are live cattle prices fluctuating?

-Live cattle prices mainly depend on the supply and demand in the market however some underlying factors cause its market value to increase and decrease.
-Here are some:
+Live cattle prices mainly depend on the supply and demand in the market.
+However, some inherent factors cause its market value to increase and decrease.

-Corn and soybean are the primary feeds of cattle.
-Thus, they also have a say in their market price.
-An increase or decrease in these feeds’ prices will highly influence live cattle value in the market.
+Corn and soybean are the primary feeds of cows.
+Thus, they also hold its market price.
+An increase or decrease in these feeds’ prices will highly influence their value in the market.

-Spring and summer are the breeding and grazing seasons for cattle however hurricanes and typhoons don’t pay attention to any calendar.
+Spring and summer are the breeding and grazing seasons for cows.
+However, hurricanes and typhoons don’t pay attention to any calendar.

-In the US, peak hurricanes usually occur from summer to autumn which greatly impacts farmers and herders.
+For instance, in the U.S., peak hurricanes usually occur from summer to autumn which greatly impacts farmers and herders.
 Additionally, India suffers from extreme weather temperatures which lessen its grass-feeding grounds and impact the quality of its meat production.

-This can cause production disruption, low supply, and increased market price.
+Overall, this can cause production disruption, low supply, and increased market price for live cattle.

 Processing plants don’t always function at their peak as they require labor and maintenance.